TBoy58/EM_BTTF_Delorean_Lights_and_Sound/README.md

 for the DFPlayer.

-The radio tracks are numbered in the same format as the car sounds from 0021 to 0038 and placed in the mp3 folder.
+The radio tracks are numbered in the same format as the car sounds from 0021 to 0040 (20 tracks) and placed in the mp3 folder.
+Radio tracks are not supplied.

 Mega Pro Mini Pin Allocations